Please use this identifier to cite or link to this item: https://hdl.handle.net/11017/655

 dc.date.issued1994en-US

-dc.description.abstractThe present Strategy has been prepared to promote broad-reaching conservation of dugong and marine turtle populations in the Great Barrier Reef Region.
+dc.description.abstractThe report has been prepared to promote broad-reaching conservation of dugong and marine turtle populations in the Great Barrier Reef Region.
 Similar conservation and management issues exist in other parts of these species' ranges, within and outside areas of Queensland or Australian Government jurisdiction.
-This strategy must be viewed in context of existing and planned management actions by other agencies.
+This report must be viewed in context of existing and planned management actions by other agencies.
 That is, in recognition that the conservation of turtles and dugongs in the Great Barrier Reef Region is only part of a much larger picture of necessary conservation.en

 dc.publisherGreat Barrier Reef Marine Park Authorityen